kubevirt/community/sig-compute/charter.md

 ## Scope

-SIG-compute's scope is enormous, and includes node configurations, live-migration, virtualization, and much more.
+The scope of sig-compute is enormous, and includes node configurations, live-migration, virtualization, and much more.

 In fact, currently sig-compute's scope captures the vast majority of the areas in the project, being the "default" sig for everything not directly related to the scope of other SIGs (such as storage and network).

-In the future we aim to break sig-compute into more sub-SIGs, which will be more granular and help define a concrete scope.

 ### In scope

-Following topics are in-scope.

-We can use these topics as a base ground for thinking how to break sig-compute in the future.
+Following topics are spread across a number of subprojects to help maintainers better focus their time and energy on specific areas of the codebase:

-#### Node
+#### sig-compute-node

 - SELinux
 - Cgroups
 - TPM